websemantics/Oea.svg/README.md

 #### Fixed
 - Fixed an issue with getting text node baseline.
 - Fixed an issue with ColorComboBox trying to set background color for null node.
+- Fixed an issue with Chrome 48 removing support for `SVGGraphicsElement.getTransformToElement`.

 ## Install